 - Monthly wellness workshops (coming soon)

 When does the CRP meet?

-- Weekly support group meetings take place in the CRP lounge throughout the week.
+- Weekly support group meetings take place on campus throughout the week.
 See the meetings tab for an up-to-date meeting schedule.

 - This group is for any college student who is in recovery, may be new to recovery or contemplating recovery and those who support recovery.
 Come meet others who are alcohol and drug free.

 For more information, sponsorship, or to volunteer, please email firstname.lastname@example.org